 The toxicology lab at the Colorado Department of Public Health and Environment tests DUI blood samples that are submitted by police agencies from across the state.
 This episode is reminiscent of an incident reported in late 2009 by the Colorado Springs Metro Crime Lab where the blood alcohol results were found to be incorrect in 167 cases.
 The Colorado Springs crime lab identified the inaccurate tests were due to an inadequate amount of the internal standard n-propanol being added to the blood sample prior to analysis.
 After this problem was uncovered, the Colorado Springs Police Department began sending its blood samples to the Colorado Department of Health for testing.

 At this point, the cause of the inaccuracies in the results of the blood tests performed by the Colorado Department of Health has not been reported.
-In our office, we found a handful of tests that were performed by the fired technician that are firm, Daniel, Thom and Katzman, is handling.
+In our office, we found a handful of tests that were performed by the fired technician that our firm, Liberty Law Center, is handling.
 We do not know what impact this problem will have on cases throughout the state.
 We will post additional information when it becomes available.